rohitsakala/lpaas/rfds/01-linux-process-as-a-service.md

 ##### Job

 This struct is responsible for all operations related to a Linux job — starting the process, stopping it, and streaming its output.
 It represents the core logic of the system and is invoked by both the gRPC server and the Job Manager.
-Each job has a unique ID and uses Go’s `io.Pipe` to stream output efficiently (producer–consumer style).
+Each job has a unique ID and uses Go’s `io.Writer` and `io.Reader` to stream output efficiently.

 ###### Start Job
 This function will be using `exec` library to start the command with its args.
 Before starting, it will place the system attributes of the cmd process into its own cgroup.
 The cgroup will be created by the Job manager for each Job.
 See [Job Manager](#job-manager), [Cgroups](#cgroups) for more details.